 So it is not surprising.
 If you practice the medical treatment orientation that is offered as the BCST approved curriculum, then actually sensing the Breath of Life is impossible.
 There’s too much interference amid that degree of objectification, efference, doing to, and protocol-based session stages that BCST practitioners are trained to offer clients.”

-Tough love is based on reality and not on post-truth, so reality may feel brutal to an ego that is incapable of feeling uncomfortable.
-But maybe you have an open mind and you realize that I am not putting down other cranial methods, and perhaps you have the courage to answer the following questions with respect to your use of BCST functional methods?
+Tough love is based on reality and not on post-truth, so reality may feel brutal to an ego incapable of feeling uncomfortable.
+Yet, maybe you have an open mind and you realize that I am not putting down other cranial methods; and perhaps you have the courage to answer the following questions with respect to your use of BCST functional methods?
 If so, ask yourself:

 “Am I really connected in my body to the living Breath of Life, or is it in my mind?”